Monica Gandhi, MD, MPH

 |San Francisco General Hospital||2012||Meg Newman Teaching Award from the Positive Health Practice|

 Monica Gandhi MD, MPH is Professor of Medicine and Associate Division Chief (Clinical Operations/ Education) of the Division of HIV, Infectious Diseases, and Global Medicine at UCSF/ San Francisco General Hospital.
 She also serves as the medical director of the Positive Health Program since January 2014.
 Dr. Gandhi completed her M.D. at Harvard Medical School and then came to UCSF in 1996 for residency training in Internal Medicine.
 After her residency, Dr. Gandhi completed a fellowship in Infectious Diseases and a postdoctoral fellowship at the Center for AIDS Prevention Studies, both at UCSF.
 She also obtained a Masters in Public Health from Berkeley in 2001 with a focus on Epidemiology and Biostatistics.

-Dr. Gandhi’s clinical and research career has been focused mainly in HIV-infected women.
-Besides directing the AIDS Consult Service at San Francisco General Hospital and attending on the Infectious Diseases consult service, she serves as an HIV and primary care provider in the Women’s HIV Clinic at SFGH's Positive Health Practice ("Ward 86"), a multidisciplinary specialty clinic for HIV-infected women in San Francisco.
+Dr. Gandhi's clinical and research career has been focused mainly in HIV-infected women.
+She directs the AIDS Consult Service at San Francisco General Hospital (SFGH) and attends on the inpatient Infectious Diseases consult service.
 Her research efforts have mainly focused on HIV/AIDS in U.S. women through the Women's Interagency HIV Study (WIHS), a large multisite, prospective cohort study established in 1994 to study the natural history, clinical and laboratory findings of HIV in women.
-Her particular research is on differences between men and women in terms of antiretroviral exposure and finding low-cost solutions to measuring antiretroviral levels in resource-poor settings, such as determining drug levels in hair samples.
+Her current research program is on identifying low-cost solutions to measuring antiretroviral levels in resource-poor settings, such as determining drug levels in hair samples.
 Dr. Gandhi has also participated in research efforts involving adherence measures using hair levels in HIV-infected women and their breastfeeding infants in Africa and India.